alessandro-bertero/catcheR/README.md

     install_github("alessandro-bertero/catcheR")
     library(catcheR)

-Alternatively, the package can be download manually inside a folder called "catcheR" on loaded as follows:
+Alternatively, the repository can be download manually and loaded as follows:

     library(devtools);
     load_all("."); # Working directory should be in the package catcheR